-In the study, which was published in the Journal of the American Heart Assocation, rats inhaled both secondhand marijuana smoke and tobacco smoke.
+In the study, which was published in the Journal of the American Heart Association, rats inhaled both secondhand marijuana smoke and tobacco smoke.

 It was found that the arteries in the rats that inhaled marijuana smoke for one minute carried blood less efficiently for at least 90 minutes.
 Similar effects were caused in the arteries from secondhand tobacco smoke, but the effects lasted for 30 minutes.

-Although the effects from marijuana and tobacco smoke are temporary, they can turn into long-term health problems.
-If a person is continually exposed to cigarette or marijuana smoke, it may increase the risk for developing hardened or clogged arteries.
+Although the effects of marijuana and tobacco smoke are temporary, they can turn into long-term health problems.
+If a person is continually exposed to cigarette or marijuana smoke, it may increase the risk of developing hardened or clogged arteries.

 What Problems Does Hardened Arteries Cause?

 Hardened or clogged arteries is a factor in heart disease and stroke, but there are other health problems that can result depending on which arteries have hardened.

 Smoking is one of the best steps a person can take to reduce the risk of developing hardened arteries.
 While most of the focus has been on cigarette smoke, it’s important to realize that marijuana smoke is just as dangerous.
 There seems to be this widespread belief that marijuana smoke is benign, but this isn’t true.

 Some people may ask how closely related rats and humans are.
 Since their bodies are smaller, wouldn’t they be more affected by the secondhand smoke?